 Practicing Reading

-A child who is beginning to read for the very first time should spend at least 15 minutes a day practicing reading.
-Fifteen minutes is enough time to challenge him, but not exhaust him.
-Furthermore, this time period should slowly increases as he improves in reading skill.
+Young children who are beginning to read for the very first time should spend at least 15 minutes a day practicing reading.
+A fifteen-minute reading lesson is enough time to challenge them, but not exhaust them.
+Furthermore, this length of time should slowly increase as they improve in reading level.

 You don’t have to find the BEST reading curriculum out there!

-You can use a very simple, plain reading curriculum.
+You can use a very simple, plain reading program.
 It doesn’t matter so much WHAT you choose.
 It matters that you start and consistently progress every day.

 You can just pick something and start.
 In fact, that’s what I suggest!